All Episodes

 Yeah.

-There's the ADD again, but my, I wanted.
+There's the ADD again.

 I'm the same person on and off of Twitter.

-I like to have my downtime and like uh whatever, but uh there's it's just be authentic to yourself, and if it goes, it goes, and if it doesn't, you know, do something else.
+I like to have my downtime and like whatever, but there's, it's just be authentic to yourself.

 I mean, that's the whole thing.

-I look, I I can go, you know, run a marketing firm right now if I want to.
+I look, I, I can go, you know, run a marketing firm right now if I want to.

-Um, you know, but everything else is working out right now.
+I don't, you know, but everything else is working out right now.

-So I'm I'm happy with it.
+So I'm happy with it.

 And I've just been really fortunate.